 If the consumer buys an existing home and wishes to take out an NHG-backed loan, check the costs of the home and the loan against the NHG limit.
-If the consumer buys an existing home at auction, the way you check the costs of the home and the loan against the NHG limit is slightly different.
+If the consumer buys an existing home at auction, the way you check the costs of the home against the NHG limit is slightly different.